History of the hamburger: Controversial origins

-The exact origin of the hamburger is known with certainty, but many still try to lay claim to the title.
-Most historians believe that it was invented by a cook who placed a ground beef patty between two slices of bread in a small town in Texas, and others credit the founder of White Castle for developing the "Hamburger Sandwich."
-Records from that time are scarce, however there is more evidence to show it started in Texas.
+Many people have claimed to have invented the hamburger as a sandwich of a ground beef patty placed between two slices of bread.
+All claims for invention occur between 1885 and 1904, making it probable that the hamburger was created sometime in these two decades.
+Despite varieties, common elements in these narratives include the claim that the hamburger was born as a food associated with major events such as amusement parks, fairs, conferences, and festivals.
+These hypotheses also often share the presence of street vendors.

-The name "Hamburger" was apparently coined while Davis and his wife Ciddy were selling the sandwiches at the World's Fair.
-James A. Cockrell, editor of the St. Louis Globe-Democrat states that:"In St. Louis I’ve heard from person, whose parents or grandparents came from the southern regions of Germany, say that northern Germans in the city of Hamburg were much given to eating ground meat, even in the distant past.
+James A. Cockrell, editor of the St. Louis Globe-Democrat states that: "In St. Louis I've heard from person, whose parents or grandparents came from the southern regions of Germany, say that northern Germans in the city of Hamburg were much given to eating ground meat, even in the distant past.
 Other Germans disapproved of the Hamburg ground meat freaks, especially the Hamburg types who liked raw ground meat.
 So the St. Louis Germans may have named the sandwich hamburger as a derisive gesture toward the barbaric, ground-meat gobblers in the city of Hamburg.
 It is certain that the people of Hamburg never got around to making a ground-meat sandwich.
 If they did it never caught on over there."
-All claims for invention occur between 1885 and 1904, making it probable that the hamburger was created sometime in these two decades.
-Despite varieties, there are common elements in all of the narratives, most notably that the hamburger was born as a food associated with major events such as amusement parks, fairs, conferences, and festivals.
-All the hypotheses also share the presence of street vendors.

 One of the first "birth of the burger" stories belongs to Canton, Ohio, natives Frank and Charles Menches who were food vendors at the 1885 Erie County Fair outside of Buffalo, New York, also known as the Hamburg Fair.
-Legend has it that during the course of the Fair, the Menches ran out of their signature menu item of pork sausage sandwiches.
-Their local supplier, Hamburg butcher Andrew Klein, was reluctant to butcher more hogs during a period of unseasonable late summer heat and suggested to substitute the use of ground beef.
+According to this story, during the Fair the Menches ran out of their signature menu item of pork sausage sandwiches.
+Their local supplier, butcher Andrew Klein, was reluctant to butcher more hogs during a period of unseasonable late summer heat and suggested to substitute the use of ground beef.
 The brothers fired some up, but both found it dry and bland.
 They added coffee, brown sugar and other ingredients to create a unique taste.
 The original sandwiches were sold with just ketchup and sliced onions.
-With new found success with their beef sandwich, they christened it the “hamburger” after the Erie County Fair's home town of Hamburg.
+With new found success with their beef sandwich, they named it the "hamburger" after the Erie County Fair's home town of Hamburg, New York.
 "National Birth of the Burger Day" is celebrated on September 18 to honor the invention of the burger in 1885 at the Hamburg Fair.
 In the 1920s, carnival historian John C. Kunzog interviewed Frank Menches about his experience at the Erie County Fair.
-His detailed hamburger story was published in this book, “Tanbark & Tinsel” published in 1970.
+His detailed hamburger story was published in this book, Tanbark & Tinsel published in 1970.